Can Explanations Improve Recommendations? Evidence from Prediction-Informed Explanations

-As illustrated in the ``DNN Recommendation Component'' in Fig.\ref{fig:llm_recsys_diagram}, the DNN recommendation component concatenates the following input to form the input layer of a deep neural network: positive and negative explanation embeddings, consumer embedding, product embedding, sequential history embedding, and contextual features.
-The input layer then goes through a neural network to generate the final output, which is the predicted likelihood of outcome (e.g., CTR).
+As illustrated in the \textit{Recommendation Component} of Fig.~\ref{fig:llm_recsys_diagram}, the DNN recommender constructs its input by concatenating multiple embeddings.
+For the $k$-th training instance in $\mathcal{D}$, corresponding to consumer $i$ and product $j$, the input consists of the positive and negative explanation embeddings $\mathbf{\vz}^{(\mathrm{pos})}_k$ and $\mathbf{\vz}^{(\mathrm{neg})}_k$, the consumer embedding $\mathbf{\ve}^{(c)}_i$, the product embedding $\mathbf{\ve}^{(p)}_j$, and the contextual embedding of the sequential history $\mathbf{\ve}^{(\mathrm{seq})}_k$.
+These embeddings are concatenated and passed through a deep neural network to produce the final prediction (e.g., predicted rating or purchase).

+Importantly, the consumer embedding $\mathbf{\ve}^{(c)}_i$ is shared with the Explanation Component and corresponds to the personalized soft prompt in Section~\ref{sec:framework_soft_prompt}, as it is also part of the prompt $\mathbf{X}^{(k)}$ used by the explanation generation policy in Section~\ref{sec:framework_ppo}.
+This shared representation ensures that the same consumer’s latent preferences are used for both explanation generation and recommendation prediction, enabling the two components to be jointly learned and mutually reinforced.
 We introduce each part in detail below.